Tracking A Teen’s Car With GPS Tracking

 Stacey: if they are still a minor, and or still living under your roof, I would do it, if my parents had that option, It would’ve made me think twice…shows they care.
 And one day, when they are parents, they may even thank you…

 Tracy: There is no invasion of privacy in my opinion if they are under 18.
 I personally think it’s a bit over the top though.
 If you’re thinking of having to do that they just shouldn’t be allowed a car to drive.

-Stacey: I would let her know though, talk about it….tell her why the concern…I imagine there’s already been reasons to mistrust, and because they love her, they are putting the gps tracker in for now2
+Stacey: I would let her know though, talk about it….tell her why the concern…I imagine there have already been reasons to mistrust, and because they love her, they are putting the GPS tracker in for now2

-Jessa: How Is it invasion of privacy. ? she wouldn’t turn it off UNLESS she had something to hide.
-If it were my kid it would be easy car with GPS or no car , you choose.
+Jessa: How Is it an invasion of privacy. ? she wouldn’t turn it off UNLESS she had something to hide.
+If it were my kid it would be an easy car with GPS or no car, you choose.